 SAN FRANCISCO'S BEST STREET ART: MISSION MURALS

-Located between 24th & 25th street, this is where you can find some of the most magnificent and recognizable murals in SF.
-If you only have time for one stop – this alley should be it.
+Located between 24th & 25th Streets, this is where you can find some of the most magnificent and recognizable murals in SF.

-A word of caution though – some of the legendary murals are slowly deteriorating due to people touching these sensitive art pieces.
-Resist the temptation to touch so future generations can still enjoy them.
+A word of caution, though—some of the legendary murals are slowly deteriorating due to people touching these sensitive art pieces.

 SAN FRANCISCO'S BEST STREET ART: MISSION MURALS